Adeline Phillips BSc, MSc

 Jamie Lewis MSc, Advanced Level 5 Sports Therapist, has worked in Sports Massage Clinic since July 2012.
 He specialises in muscle imbalances, postural correction and pain relief.
 Jamie is also an exercise instructor which helps combine his passions of health and exercise to promote personal well-being.

 Jamie has worked with numerous athletes in various different sports including: rugby, triathlon and athletics.
 In addition to this he has provided massage treatment at a variety of sporting events including: London 2012 Olympic and Paralympic Games; Bingham Cup global rugby tournament (2012) and the Rugby World Cup in 2015.
 Additionally, in 2013 & 2015 he was a part of a team of therapists who travelled around the French Alps to work at the Trans-Provence point to point Mountain Bike series.

-Richard Williams - Junior Sports Massage Practitioner
+Leah Williams - Junior Sports Massage Practitioner

-Leah Bitchell - Junior Sports Massage Practitioner
+Courtney Harries - Junior Sports Massage Practitioner

 Courtney Harries BSc, qualified as a Sports Massage Practitioner from Cardiff Metropolitan University in 2016.
 While working towards her degree and massage qualification, Courtney gained work experience with England Netball on their journey to the Commonwealth games, as well as Blues Rugby and Llanelli RFC.
 She has also worked at various sporting events including Cardiff Half Marathon, Swansea Half Marathon, England and Wales Police Judo Meet.